 For example, suppose client information from your database is leaked to DarkNet.
 In the logs, you see that the Administrator account logged into SQL and copied the database — but because 10 individuals have the password for that account, there’s no way to find exactly who did it.
-Moreover, without control over privileged accounts you can’t be sure that it was even one of those 10 people, because any account could be compromised by a malicious insider or an external attacker.
+Moreover, without privileged user activity monitoring you can’t be sure that it was even one of those 10 people, because any account could be compromised by a malicious insider or an external attacker.

 How can you ensure privileged account security in AD?